modelica/newsletter/_2024-02/fmi-news.md

 #### Other Resources and Discussion Forums for FMI related Questions

-- Join he [LinkedIn FMI community](https://www.linkedin.com/groups/7477473/) to get the latsted news on FMI, FMI supporting tools and discussions within the user community.
+- Join the [LinkedIn FMI community](https://www.linkedin.com/groups/7477473/) to get the latsted news on FMI, FMI supporting tools and discussions within the user community.
 - Ask technical questions and discuss topics on the usage of FMI on [Stackoverflow tagged "FMI"](https://stackoverflow.com/questions/tagged/fmi).
-- Report problems of the standard itself or suggestions for new features in form of issues on on [fmi-standard.org](https://github.com/modelica/fmi-standard/issues).
+- Report problems of the standard itself or suggestions for new features in form of issues on [fmi-standard.org](https://github.com/modelica/fmi-standard/issues).